isabelcosta/fourth-personal-website/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: Isabel Costa
+metaDesc: Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.
 postsHeading: Latest posts
 archiveButtonText: See all posts
-metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
-socialImage: ''
+socialImage: ""
 ---

-Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
-It also gives you a well organised starting point to extend yourself.
-It’s by [Andy Bell](https://twitter.com/hankchizljaw) and [friends](https://github.com/aarongustafson/hylia/graphs/contributors).

-Get started now by [deploying Hylia to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/hankchizljaw/hylia&stack=cms)
+I'm Isabel, a Software Engineer from Portugal, currently working at [Globality](https://www.globality.com/) in London, UK.

+I founded [Mentorship System project](https://summerofcode.withgoogle.com/archive/2018/projects/6592097335377920/), a project I proposed during Google Summer of Code 2018 with Systers Open Source community.
+I maintain backend and android repositories.
+I am also a Community Leader for AnitaB.org London Community.

+I write blog posts [here](/blog/), as well as on [Medium](https://medium.com/@isabelcmdcosta) and [DEV Community](https://dev.to/isabelcmdcosta).
+During the Google Summer of Code program I documented my journey on ["Isabel Costa GSoC" Medium publication](https://medium.com/isabel-costa-gsoc).

+I also do [public speaking](/talks/), mostly about Open Source.

+You can find my open source work on [GitHub](https://github.com/isabelcosta) and my professional experience on [LinkedIn](https://www.linkedin.com/in/isabelcmdcosta).